CactusJuice9/Jett-Stream/README.md

-Connect the Jett and test the device via the ESP32 IP or at tcode.local ensuring V0 & V1 controls both motors.
+13. Connect the Jett and test the device via the ESP32 IP or at tcode.local ensuring V0 & V1 controls both motors.

+---
+Then you're all done I would highly recommend checking out MultiFunPlayer by Yoooi0 if you haven't before as you can hook this device to it to connect it to other applications and streaming platforms.